learnbaydev/bloglearnbay_v2/posts/stock-prediction-gone-extraordinarily-precise-an-outstanding-application-of-ml.md

 id: "stock-prediction-gone-extraordinarily-precise-an-outstanding-application-of-ml"
 tableData:
   [
-     Which part of machine learning focuses on stock prediction?, What role does reinforcement learning play in stock forecasting?, Procedure for reinforcement learning:-, The segments in reinforcement learning are, Deep Q-Networks and Q-Learning:-, Forecasting/Predictive analytics in the stock market:-, Predictive analytics:-, Here is a small example of the stock prediction of Apple:-, Conclusion:-
+    Which part of machine learning focuses on stock prediction?, What role does reinforcement learning play in stock forecasting?, Procedure for reinforcement learning:-,
+    The segments in reinforcement learning are,
+    Deep Q-Networks and Q-Learning:-,
+    Forecasting/Predictive analytics in the stock market:-,
+    Predictive analytics:-,
+    Here is a small example of the stock prediction of Apple:-, Conclusion:-,
   ]
 ---

 <span style="font-weight:bold; font-size:28px">The application of ML has changed the direction of stock market prediction.
 Know how? </span>